 If you are an individual

 If you are an individual and you are actively working on the Right to Information you can become a member of our discussion list.
-This is where advocates share news of latest developments, discuss current right to information issues, technical points and events in the spirit of confidence and cooperation sharing the goal to advance the right of access to information globally.
+This is where advocates share news of the latest developments, discuss the current right to information issues, technical points, and events in the spirit of confidence and cooperation sharing the goal to advance the right of access to information globally.

-The advantages of being a member organisation are:
+The advantages of being a member organization are:

-- Any member of your organisation can join the discussion list by simply writing to the coordinator.
+- Any member of your organization can join the discussion list by simply writing to the coordinator.

-• We will list you as an organisation working actively on Right to Information issues and put a link to your website from the FOIAnet members section.
+• We will list you as an organization working actively on Right to Information issues and put a link to your website from the FOIAnet member’s section.

 • You will be able to stand for election and vote in the steering committee elections.